junreytejas/longshotChallenge/README.md

 })();
 ```

 **Phase 2:**

-For Phase 2, I initially continued with JavaScript in Chrome snippets but encountered issues detecting page navigation events.
-Thus, I transitioned to using Puppeteer in Node.js to automate the process effectively.
+For Phase 2, I initially continued with JavaScript in Chrome snippets but encountered issues detecting page navigation events that were using `window.location()`.
+I then transitioned to using Puppeteer in Node.js to automate the process.

 The solution involves:
-- Using Puppeteer to control a browser.
+- re-writing the Phase 1 solution to use Puppeteer and control a browser.
 - Extracting information from the page.
 - Handling WebSocket communications.
 - Executing commands based on received messages.